vincent-peugnet/wcms/MANUAL.md

 To edit columns you want to see, use the [menu](#home-menu)>Display submenu.

-##### map view
+##### graph view

-The map give you an overview of your website, showing you links between pages.
+The graph give you an overview of your website, showing you links between pages.

 By default orphans pages are hidden, but you can ajust settings to fit your needs.